develop-biology/language.development/README.md

 Type Perturbations do not afford any changing of variables; you will necessarily need to use Transcription Factors for that.

-Additionally, Type Perturbations get more confusing when duplicate blocks exist in the type definition, such as with Synapses (`<>[]{}{}`).
-In order to add to the second `{}`, you must provide 2 `{}` blocks: `PerturbedSynapse MySynapse &{}{/*added to downstream block*/}` vs `PerturbedSynapse MySynapse &{/*only added to upstream block*/}`.
+Additionally, Type Perturbations get more confusing when duplicate Blocks exist in the type definition, such as with Synapses (`<>[]{}{}`).
+In order to add to the second `{}`, you must provide 2 `{}` Blocks: `PerturbedSynapse MySynapse &{}{/*added to downstream Block*/}` vs `PerturbedSynapse MySynapse &{/*only added to upstream Block*/}`.

 Type Perturbation only moves in one direction: toward complexity.
 You cannot directly simplify objects by Perturbing them (but you can indirectly by adding on a Transcription Factor which simplifies the object).

 ## Meta Programming and Inheritance
-There is no inheritance in Native Biology Code.
+There is no inheritance in Eons Language of Development.
 This might be surprising considering how much inheritance is (ab)used in the C++ code underpinning the language.
-We believe it is cleaner and less error-prone to use a simple meta-programming along with native code rearrangement through self-reflection.
+We believe it is cleaner and less error-prone to use simple meta-programming along with native code rearrangement through self-reflection.

 Transcription Factors may perform arbitrary changes to the data structures they are applied to.
 For example: